milbrathdrew/seominireport/memory-bank/progress.md

 - Need to research Lighthouse API usage within serverless functions
 - Consider alternatives if Lighthouse proves too resource-intensive
 - May need to implement caching for repeat analyses of the same URL
+- Consider implementing batch jobs for heavy analysis work